skrey/yellow-extensions/features/draft/README.md

 ## How to find draft pages

 All draft pages are available on your website as `http://website/edit/drafts/`.
 You can also use the [search extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/search).
 Once you're logged in with your user account, you can search for `status:draft`.
 This allows you to find all draft pages.

-## Settings

-The following settings can be configured in file `system/settings/system.ini`:

-`DraftPaginationLimit` = number of entries to show per page

-The following files can be configured:

-`system/layouts/draftpages.html` = layout file with overview of draft pages

 ## Examples